nih-niddk-mbs/StochasticGene.jl/README.md

 ### Batch fitting on Biowulf using `swarm`.

+(You made need to run a few times on Biowulf after installing or updating StochasticGene before it works as it sometimes takes too long to precompile on the first use)

 The data can also be fit in batch mode using swarm files.
 To do so, you create swarm files.

 For example, you can fit all the scRNA histogram of all the genes in folder called "data/HCT_testdata" (which should exist if you ran `setup`) on NIH Biowulf by running a swarmfile.